PanDAWMS/panda-docs/docs/source/advanced/carbon_footprint.rst

 1. Emission intensities of the power grids
 ------------------------------
-PanDA collects periodically *regional emission intensities* (CO2/kWh) of the power grids in the different regions, where ATLAS Grid computing centers are running.
-Regions can be at the level of a country (e.g. Europe) or, for larger countries (e.g. USA), at the level of a state.
-Emission intensities in a region can fluctuate over the day, depending on what kind of powers is available (e.g. solar, wind, oil, coal, nuclear).
+PanDA periodically gathers data on the *regional* emission intensities (measured in CO2/kWh) of the power grids in various regions where ATLAS Grid computing centers are operational.
+These regions can range from individual countries (e.g. Europe) to states in larger countries (e.g. the USA).
+Emission intensities within a region can vary throughout the day, depending on the energy sources available, such as solar, wind, oil, coal, or nuclear power.

-The ultimate source for our regional emission intensities is: https://www.co2signal.com/.
+Our primary source for regional emission intensity data is: https://www.co2signal.com/.

-PanDA also aggregates regional intensities into a *global emission intensity*, taking into account the weight of each region to the overall ATLAS Grid computing power.
+PanDA also combines these *regional* intensities to calculate a *global* emission intensity, which considers the contribution of each region to the overall ATLAS Grid computing capacity.

 2. Emission intensities of the power grids
 ------------------------------

-In a next step, PanDA estimates the carbon footprint on a per job basis using the following formula:
+In the next step, PanDA calculates the carbon footprint for each job using the following formula:

 .. figure:: images/co2_estimation.png
   :align: center

-The *core_power_consumption* is currently a hardcoded estimation of how power hungry the hardware or computing center is.
+The *core_power_consumption* is currently a fixed estimate of the energy consumption of the hardware or computing center.
-There is flexibility for sites to overwrite this value in the CRIC information system and we hope that with experience we will have more reliable information.
+There is an option for sites to update this value in the CRIC information system, and over time, we aim to have more accurate information.

-The *emission intensity* is integrated over the running period of the job.
-We calculate the carbon footprint of a job using both the *regional and global emission intensities*.
+The emission intensity is integrated over the job's runtime.
+We compute the carbon footprint of a job by considering both the *regional* and *global* emission intensities.

 3. Presentation of the carbon footprint information
 ------------------------------

-We can aggregate the carbon footprint at different levels (task, user, site, Grid) and we are starting to include the information in monitoring, accounting and task summary emails.
+We have the capability to aggregate carbon footprint data at various levels, including tasks, users, sites, and the entire Grid.
+We are gradually incorporating this information into monitoring, accounting, and task summary emails.

-As a general rule, users/task submitters will see the estimation using the *global intensity* (not regional), since generally they don't have influence over the site - or choosing a location with low carbon intensity will not make the higher emission regions disappear.
+As a general practice, users and task submitters will view estimates using the global emission intensity rather than regional data.
+This choice is because users typically do not have control over the site selection, and opting for a location with lower carbon intensity might not eliminate regions with higher emissions.

 |br|